skit-ai/speech-recognition/docs/rpc_reference/StreamingRecognize.md

 |--|--|
 |config	| [RecognitionConfig](../types/RecognitionConfig.md)<br> Required.
 Provides information to the recognizer that specifies how to process the request.|
 |interim_results| bool <br> If true, interim results (tentative hypotheses) may be returned as they become available (these interim results are indicated with the is_final=false flag).
 If false or omitted, only is_final=true result(s) are returned|

+Note: For now `interim_results` will not work.
+You will only get a final response.

 ## StreamingRecognitionResult
 A streaming speech recognition result corresponding to a portion of the audio that is currently being processed.